arcanstone/DistributedURLShortener/README.md

 ./start_servers.sh
 ```

 This will start the SQLite-based URL shortener servers as described in `host_servers.txt`.
+You will also need to modify `start_servers` and `stop_servers` accordingly

 #### 3. Run the Proxy Server